IsmailAlamir/Code-Challenges-and-Algorithms/python/code_challenges/linkedlist/challenge03/whiteboard.md

 # Code Challenge: Linked List
 ## Challenge Summary
-- Given the head of a singly linked list, return the middle node of the linked list.
+Given the head of a linked list, remove the nth node from the end of the list and return its head.
-- If there are two middle nodes, return the second middle node.

 ### [Pull Requests](https://github.com/IsmailAlamir/Code-Challenges-and-Algorithms/pull/5)